-As seen in Table 9, we re-run our baseline regression using net interest income scaled by average total assets (average total equity) and net commission and fee income also scaled by average total assets as dependent variables.
+As seen in Table 8, we re-run our baseline regression using net interest income scaled by average total assets (average total equity) and net commission and fee income also scaled by average total assets as dependent variables.
 The evidence shows that the relationships between retail payment services and net interest income and between retail payment services and net commission and fee income are both significantly positive.
-The results also show that retail payment services have a more significant impact on net commission and fee income.
+However, the coefficient of TRANPOP in the regressions with net commission and fee income as dependent variables is about one hundred percent larger than that in the regressions with net interest income as dependent variables.
+These results suggest that retail payment services have a more significant impact on net commission and fee income.